GrupoDiana/BRT-Documentation/docs/osc/source.md

 #### Example

-BeRTA receives and echoes back to all subscribiers but the sender: `/source/setDirectivityTF source1 DirectivityTF1`
+BeRTA receives and echoes back to all subscribiers but the sender: `/source/setDirectivity source1 Directivity1`

-BeRTA sends back to the sender: `/control/actionResult /source/setDirectivityTF DirectivityTF1 true DirectivityTF: DirectivityTF1 has been set to SoundSource: source1`
+BeRTA sends back to the sender: `/control/actionResult /source/setDirectivity Directivity1 true setDirectivity: Directivity1 has been set to SoundSource: source1`

 <!----------------------------------------------------------------------------------->
 <hr style="border:1px solid gray">